Here's a selection of my comics from newest to oldest:

 This eight-page, seven-color comic is on the Study Group Comic Books site.

-I drew this comic for Future Shock #1, an astro pysch SF anthology edited by Josh Burggraf.
-This first issue is now out of print.
+I drew this comic for Future Shock #3, an astro pysch SF anthology edited by Josh Burggraf.
+This issue is out of print.

 I drew this comic during the first session of Frank Santoro's Comics Correspondence Course.